patchlevel/event-sourcing/docs/pages/repository.md

 # Repository

 A `repository` takes care of storing and loading the `aggregates`.
-He is also responsible for building [messages](event_bus.md) from the events and then dispatching them to the event bus.
+He is also responsible for building [messages](event_bus.md) from the events and optionally dispatching them to the event bus.

-Every aggregate needs a repository to be stored.
-And each repository is only responsible for one aggregate.

 ## Create a repository